 Advocacy Program Manager

-Nahal Zamani is an Advocacy Program Manager at the Center for Constitutional Rights, where she directs CCR’s advocacy and campaigns challenging the NYPD’s abusive stop and frisk practices and other discriminatory policing practices, mass incarceration, and economic injustice.
-Nahal advocates regularly on these issues before elected officials and the United Nations and co-chairs the Executive Committee of the NYC Communities United for Police Reform (CPR) campaign.
+Nahal Zamani is an Advocacy Program Manager at the Center for Constitutional Rights, where she directs CCR’s advocacy and campaigns in the U.S. Nahal’s current advocacy portfolio includes challenging the NYPD’s abusive stop and frisk practices and other discriminatory policing practices, the persecution and criminalization of LGBTQ communities, and economic injustice.
+Nahal advocates regularly on these issues before elected officials and the United Nations and co-chairs the Executive Committee of the Communities United for Police Reform (CPR) campaign in NYC.

-Nahal lectures extensively on human rights advocacy, strategies for coalition building and campaign development, and the application of a human rights framework to address social justice issues in the U.S. Before joining CCR, she led human rights advocacy and campaigns at the American Civil Liberties Union, taught recently-arrived refugee teenagers with the International Rescue Committee New York resettlement office, and managed educational projects at Animédia in Paris, France.
+Nahal lectures extensively on human rights advocacy, strategies for coalition-building and campaign development, and the application of a human rights framework to address social justice issues in the U.S. Before joining CCR, she led human rights advocacy and campaigns at the American Civil Liberties Union and worked with the International Rescue Committee’s New York resettlement office and at Animédia in France.
 Nahal holds an M.A. in Human Rights from Columbia University, where she focused on documenting the stressful impact of economic and cultural rights violations, and a B.A. from Rutgers University.